-The Fiscal Year 2024 Greenbook clarifies that the amount of the gift cannot be reduced by a marital or charitable deduction or by the exclusion for present interest gifts or gifts made for the donee's tuition or medical care, but that the gift will be an adjusted taxable gift for estate tax purposes.
+The Fiscal Year 2024 Greenbook adds that "the amount of the gift cannot be reduced by a marital or charitable deduction or by the exclusion for present interest gifts or gifts made for the donee's tuition or medical care," presumably meaning that the deemed owner's payment of income tax on a trust's income would be a gift even if the trust's assets or income are used or could be used to make distributions that would not be taxable gifts if made directly by the deemed owner.
+But the Greenbook clarifies that the gift will be an adjusted taxable gift for estate tax purposes.